bretsw/bretsw.github.io/content/cv.md

 ## Contracts and Grants

-### Contracts and Grants Funded ($296,278)
+### Contracts and Grants Funded ($297,478)

+- <i class="fas fa-dollar-sign" style="color:green"></i> Staudt Willet, K. B. (Apr 2024).
+Dean’s Circle Research Transition Incentive Funding.
+Funded by Florida State University, College of Education, Health, & Human Sciences. **Total award $1,200.** *I was the PI for this grant.*
-- <i class="fas fa-dollar-sign" style="color:green"></i> Staudt Willet, K. B. (Apr 2023). *Dean’s Circle Research Transition Incentive Funding*.
+- <i class="fas fa-dollar-sign" style="color:green"></i> Staudt Willet, K. B. (Apr 2023).
+Dean’s Circle Research Transition Incentive Funding.
 Funded by Florida State University, College of Education. **Total award $1,000.** *I was the PI for this grant.*
-- <i class="fas fa-dollar-sign" style="color:green"></i> Staudt Willet, K. B. (Feb 2023). *Open Access Publishing fund: Early career teachers’ expansion of professional learning networks with social media; Article published in Professional Development in Education*.
+- <i class="fas fa-dollar-sign" style="color:green"></i> Staudt Willet, K. B. (Feb 2023).
+Open Access Publishing fund: Early career teachers’ expansion of professional learning networks with social media; Article published in Professional Development in Education.
 Funded by Florida State University, College of Education. **Total award $3,000.** *I was the PI for this grant.*
-- <i class="fas fa-dollar-sign" style="color:green"></i> Wofford, A., Perez-Felkner, L., & Staudt Willet, K. B. (Jan 2023–Jun 2025). *Sloan: Aligning Graduate Education and Workforce Opportunities: A Robust, Equity-Focused Landscape Scan of Computing Terminology*.
+- <i class="fas fa-dollar-sign" style="color:green"></i> Wofford, A., Perez-Felkner, L., & Staudt Willet, K. B. (Jan 2023–Jun 2025).
+Sloan: Aligning Graduate Education and Workforce Opportunities: A Robust, Equity-Focused Landscape Scan of Computing Terminology.
 Funded by Alfred P. Sloan Foundation. **Total award $249,978** *I am a Co-PI for this grant.*
-- <i class="fas fa-dollar-sign" style="color:green"></i> Staudt Willet, K. B. (May 2022–Aug 2022). *CRC FYAP: Beginning Teachers' Self-Directed Professional Learning Through Social Media: Impacts on Instructional Practice*.
+- <i class="fas fa-dollar-sign" style="color:green"></i> Staudt Willet, K. B. (May 2022–Aug 2022).
+CRC FYAP: Beginning Teachers' Self-Directed Professional Learning Through Social Media: Impacts on Instructional Practice.
 Funded by Florida State University, Council on Research and Creativity. **Total award $20,000.** *I was the PI for this grant.*
-- <i class="fas fa-dollar-sign" style="color:green"></i> Staudt Willet, K. B. (Jan 2021–Apr 2021). *Dissertation Completion Fellowship: Into the Edu-verse: Early-Career Educators Seeking Induction Support on Social Media*.
+- <i class="fas fa-dollar-sign" style="color:green"></i> Staudt Willet, K. B. (Jan 2021–Apr 2021).
+Dissertation Completion Fellowship: Into the Edu-verse: Early-Career Educators Seeking Induction Support on Social Media.
 Funded by Michigan State University, College of Education. **Total award $7,000.** *I was the PI for this grant.*
-- <i class="fas fa-dollar-sign" style="color:green"></i> Staudt Willet, K. B. (Jan 2020). *Research Practicum/Dissertation Development Fellowship*.
+- <i class="fas fa-dollar-sign" style="color:green"></i> Staudt Willet, K. B. (Jan 2020).
+Research Practicum/Dissertation Development Fellowship.
 Funded by Michigan State University, College of Education. **Total award $1,300.** *I was the PI for this grant.*
-- <i class="fas fa-dollar-sign" style="color:green"></i> Staudt Willet, K. B. (Jan 2019). *Research Practicum/Dissertation Development Fellowship*.
+- <i class="fas fa-dollar-sign" style="color:green"></i> Staudt Willet, K. B. (Jan 2019).
+Research Practicum/Dissertation Development Fellowship.
 Funded by Michigan State University, College of Education. **Total award $2,000.** *I was the PI for this grant.*
-- <i class="fas fa-dollar-sign" style="color:green"></i> Staudt Willet, K. B. (May 2018–Aug 2019). *Summer Research Renewable Fellowship: How Educators Connect with Each Other on Social Media as Part of Their Lifelong Learning: Social Interactions in Twitter \#Edchat*.
+- <i class="fas fa-dollar-sign" style="color:green"></i> Staudt Willet, K. B. (May 2018–Aug 2019).
+Summer Research Renewable Fellowship: How Educators Connect with Each Other on Social Media as Part of Their Lifelong Learning: Social Interactions in Twitter \#Edchat.
 Funded by Michigan State University, College of Education. **Total award $12,000.** *I was the PI for this grant.*

 ### Contracts and Grants Pending

-Frank, K., Maroulis, S., Xu, R., Rosenberg, J. M., Saw, G., Lin, Q., & Staudt Willet, K. B. (Jan 2024).
-IES: Sensitivity Analysis for Statistical Advances that Inform Evidence Use and Knowledge Mobilization.
-Submitted to Institute for Education Sciences.
-Total requested: $898,387. *I would serve as a co-PI on this grant project.*

 Myers, J., Ecton, W. G., Fendler, R., Grace, C., & Staudt Willet, K. B. (Jul 2023).
 Project EVIDENT: Evaluating Visual Information and Data to Enhance oNline Thinking.
 Submitted to USDOEd American History and Civics-National Activities grant.
 Total requested: $320,584. *I would serve as a co-PI on this grant project.*

+Staudt Willet, K. B. (Jul 2024).
+NSF CAREER: STEM Teachers’ Context-Aware Self-Teaching Developed Through Intensive Events.
+Submitted to National Science Foundation.
+Total requested: $___. *I would serve as the solo PI on this grant project.*

+### Contracts and Grants Denied

+- Frank, K., Maroulis, S., Xu, R., Rosenberg, J. M., Saw, G., Lin, Q., & Staudt Willet, K. B. (Jan 2024).
+IES: Sensitivity Analysis for Statistical Advances that Inform Evidence Use and Knowledge Mobilization.
+Submitted to Institute for Education Sciences.
+Total requested: $898,387. *I was a co-PI for this grant proposal.*
+- Staudt Willet, K. B. (Oct 2019).
+NAEd/Spencer Dissertation Fellowship: Into the Edu-verse: Early-Career Educators Seeking Induction Support on Social Media.
+Submitted to the National Academy of Education.
+Total requested $27,500. *I was the PI for this grant proposal.*
-Staudt Willet, K. B. (Jul 2023).
+- Staudt Willet, K. B. (Jul 2023).
 NSF CAREER: Developing STEM Teachers' Culturally Affirming Self-Teaching (CAST) Through a Mobile Game.
 Submitted to National Science Foundation.
-Total requested: $870,598. *I would serve as the solo PI on this grant project.*
+Total requested: $870,598. *I was the PI for this grant proposal.*

-### Contracts and Grants Denied

-- Staudt Willet, K. B., Kim, A., & Xue, H. (Jan 2023). *SEED: Leveling Up the Culturally Sustaining Self-Directed Learning of Black Game Developers*.
+- Staudt Willet, K. B., Kim, A., & Xue, H. (Sep 2022).
+SEED: Leveling Up the Self-Directed Learning of Early Career Black Game Developers.
 Submitted to Florida State University, Council on Research and Creativity.
+Total requested $62,150. *I was the PI for this grant proposal.*
+- Staudt Willet, K. B., Kim, A., & Xue, H. (Jan 2023).
+SEED: Leveling Up the Culturally Sustaining Self-Directed Learning of Black Game Developers.
+Submitted to Florida State University, Council on Research and Creativity.
 Total requested $97,368. *I was the PI for this grant proposal.*
-- Staudt Willet, K. B., Kim, A., & Xue, H. (Sep 2022). *SEED: Leveling Up the Self-Directed Learning of Early Career Black Game Developers*.
-Submitted to Florida State University, Council on Research and Creativity.
-Total requested $62,150. *I was the PI for this grant proposal.*
-- Staudt Willet, K. B. (Oct 2019). *NAEd/Spencer Dissertation Fellowship: Into the Edu-verse: Early-Career Educators Seeking Induction Support on Social Media*.
-Submitted to the National Academy of Education.
-Total requested $27,500. *I was the PI for this grant proposal.*